PolusAI/image-tools/segmentation/rt-cetsa-plate-extraction-tool/README.md

-# RT_CETSA Moltprot Regression (v0.1.0)
+# RT_CETSA Plate Extraction Tool (v0.1.0)

-This WIPP plugin runs regression analysis for the RT-CETSA pipeline.
+This tool extracts detect wells in a RT-CETSA plate image.
-The input csv file should be sorted by `Temperature` column.
+It outputs a cropped and rotated image and the well detection mask.

 ## Building